billiegoose/nde/README.md

-The IDE of the future, today!
+# The IDE of the future, today! https://nde.now.sh

 It is a next-generation development environment for modern JavaScript developers: editor, bundler, and browser all in one.

-The most rapid development tool ever features:
+## Features

  - zero install - works completely in the browser
  - works offline
- - imports modules directly from https://unpkg.com without installing
+ - imports modules directly from https://unpkg.com without installing (kind of works?)
  - built in Babel code compiler with JSX support
- - hot module reloading on file save
+ - hot module reloading
- - save your work directly to Github
+ - save your work directly to Github (work in progress)

+## Status

-The IDE is written using itself as a collection of React components.
+The IDE can be used to edit itself!
+It is a collection of React components.

-Most of the work currently focuses on the file browser component.
-Once that has fully working git workflow, attention can be paid to the text editor component.
+Most of my work currently focuses on the git integration and file browser component.
+Once that is done, meaning you can meaningfully save your work, then I will actually start using it to develop itself and pay more attention to the text editor component.

-Next steps:
+## Next steps:

 - [x] Add a service worker to proxy file requests through BrowserFS.
   - [ ] Use the index.json file to cache all the files on initial page load